napari/docs/docs/howtos/extending/magicgui.md

    function parameters.
 2. [](#magicgui-class-widgets) - subclass a
    [`magicgui` widget class](https://pyapp-kit.github.io/magicgui/widgets/#the-widget-hierarchy).
-   This option allows you to easily satisfy function parameters while providing you with the ability to customize your widget.
-For example, you can connect event callbacks and perform processing.
+   This option provides you with `magicgui` conveniences (via their useful defaults) while enabling you access to the native `QWidget`.
+This enables maximum widget extensibility, allowing you to connect event callbacks, perform processing, have conditional selection options, customize display of outputs and much more.
 3. [](#qwidget-class-widgets) - subclass
    [`QtWidgets.QWidget`](https://doc.qt.io/qt-5/qwidget.html).
-This is the most extensible but also the most difficult to implement.
-It will allow you to use conditional selection options and customize result display.
+This option is the most difficult to implement and is suitable for those who wish to build a widget from a 'blank slate', without `magicgui` defaults.

 More examples of widget use can be found in the
 ['GUI' gallery examples](https://napari.org/stable/_tags/gui.html) (note: not every